 Remember that regardless of the strategy you choose, the quality of your content and the relevance of the backlink source to your niche are paramount.
 Always prioritize providing value to your audience and the websites you collaborate with, as this will not only result in quality backlinks but also help establish your authority in your industry.

 Don’t Stop There

 Backlink strategies aren’t a one-time thing.
-Google needs to see that you’re backlinks are coming in at a natural rate and that they never stop completely.
+Google needs to see that your backlinks are coming in at a natural rate and that they never stop completely.
 Since search rankings are volatile, the strong backlink foundation built in the initial strategy needs to be consistently strengthened by fresh backlinks as long as you want to keep the top ranking position.
 The rate at which you build backlinks can probably slow down once you’ve achieved your goal, but if it stops altogether you can expect to see your results slip away.

 BASE knows what it takes to see results from a backlink strategy, and builds a custom plan for each client’s specific situation and goals.
 So if you’re still not sure how many backlinks you need, ask the link building experts at BASE.